MarksCode/keyreply/_posts/2015-11-30-Noob-enterprise-saas-guide.md

 Setting up sessions with mentors and other developers who have built enterprise-grade software will help greatly.
 Prepare a list of the questions you couldn't answer through your research, specific implementation questions, your proposed strategy and go into the meeting with the intention of clearing this list.
 Often you will find even more perspectives to it that you hadn't thought of, perhaps including internal deployment, audit certificates, and other factors important to enterprises.
 (We were lucky to have a steady stream of great mentors from the [BlueStartups](http://bluestartups.com/) program to help us as we progressed too.)

 Design is also especially important to this process.
-Your team should be actively gathering requirements from potential user at this point, starting with the important functions that your app needs to perform, its value to the user, and the best way to present them.
+Your team should be actively gathering requirements from potential users at this point, starting with the important functions that your app needs to perform, its value to the user, and the best way to present them.
 (We assume that you have already validated there is a problem to be solved here and are now trying to build it.)

 ## 2. Strategy
 In general, enterprise apps have more non-functional requirements, in reliability, stability, transparency and performance.
 When forming a strategy, it needs to fulfill all these requirements as a baseline.